codesphere-community/templates/Umami/README.md

 Hey folks,
 So, have you ever wondered whether you can host your own Google Analytics alternative (because Google collects a lot of data from it)?

-If yes, you’re on the very correct blog post!
+If yes, you’re on the very correct repository!

 Let’s dive into how we can deploy our own Analytics service using Codesphere Cloud!